Cyberpunk 2077 romance guide: how to romance Judy, Panam, and more

 Judy romance guide

 Judy Alvarez is a member of the Moxes gang, and is the best Braindance expert in Night City.
 You’ll meet her fairly early on in Cyberpunk 2077’s main story, where she helps you through your first Braindance session.
-To romance her, you’ll need to be female V.
+To romance her, you’ll need to have a feminine voice and body type.

 After that, Judy will be pulled back into your story as part of the Automatic Love main quest, which requires you to try and track down Evelyn Parker again.
 Call her whenever prompted, and you’ll keep the option of romance alive.
 This quest, once finished, will trigger a new quest, The Space In Between.
 Likewise, this quest then leads into Disasterpiece, then Double Life.
 Throughout these quests, just keep Judy in the loop, involve her in the quests as much as possible, and don’t piss her off.
 Just do what she says.